ccarr419/Academic-Projects/README.txt

 *A higher course number generally represents a more recent and difficult course/project *Course numbers < 400 represent undergrad courses, course numbers >= 400 represent grad courses

-Solutions written for the KU programming team as well as code written in my spare time at KU are also included
+Solutions written for the KU programming team and code written in my spare time at KU are also included